Building Professional Relationships During Student Teaching: Tips for Working with Paraprofessionals

 - 3 min read

-Forming professional relationships in the classroom can be one of the most rewarding and sometimes challenging parts of student teaching.
-As a future educator, learning how to collaborate with other adults, including paraprofessionals, is essential for creating a supportive and effective learning environment.
+Welcome back, EduMagicians!
+I’m Dr. Sam Fecich, and today we’re diving into one of the most rewarding and sometimes challenging parts of student teaching: building professional relationships in the classroom.
+As a future educator, learning how to collaborate with other adults, especially paraprofessionals, is essential for creating a supportive and effective learning environment.

-Building Professional Relationships Tip 1: Learning to Collaborate with Paraprofessionals in the Classroom
+Building Professional Relationships Tip 1: Collaborating with Paraprofessionals in the Classroom

-During my student teaching, I spent eight weeks in a first-grade classroom and another eight weeks in a combined 2nd and 4th-grade Life Skills Support classroom.
-In both placements, I had the opportunity to work closely with paraprofessionals, from whom I learned a great deal.
+During her student teaching, Anna spent eight weeks in a first-grade classroom and another eight weeks in a combined 2nd and 4th-grade Life Skills Support classroom.
+In both placements, she worked closely with paraprofessionals and learned valuable lessons.

 First Grade Experience

-In the first-grade classroom, two paraprofessionals visited daily for approximately 30 minutes during reading intervention.
-They worked with small groups of students on targeted reading skills.
-While I didn’t interact with them extensively due to our group separation, I learned a valuable lesson:
+In the first-grade classroom, two paraprofessionals visited daily for about 30 minutes during reading intervention.
+While Anna didn’t interact with them extensively due to group separation, she learned this key insight:

 Students need to understand that paraprofessionals have the same authority as the teacher.

-My cooperating teacher consistently reinforced this by reminding students to respect and listen to the paras, and she empowered the paras to use classroom management strategies when needed.
+Her cooperating teacher reinforced this by reminding students to respect and listen to the paras and empowering them to use classroom management strategies when needed.

 Life Skills Support Experience

-In the Life Skills Support classroom, I worked much more closely with two paraprofessionals who were present throughout the day.
-They assisted with lunch, specials, and classroom activities.
-I quickly realized that:
+In the Life Skills Support classroom, Anna worked closely with two paraprofessionals who were present throughout the day.
+She quickly realized:

-Building rapport with them makes a huge difference in classroom collaboration.
+Building rapport makes a huge difference in collaboration

-By taking the time to get to know them, asking about their lives and the reasons behind their career choices, and simply showing genuine interest, they became more eager to support me and the students.
-I saw this modeled beautifully by my cooperating teacher, whose strong relationships with the paras created a positive and productive classroom culture.
+By taking time to get to know them, asking about their lives, and showing genuine interest, Anna found that the paras became more eager to support both her and the students.
+Her cooperating teacher modeled this beautifully, creating a positive and productive classroom culture.

-Building Professional Relationships Tip 2: Adults in the Classroom
+Building Professional Relationships Tip 2: Building Relationships with Adults in the Classroom

-Whether you're working with paraprofessionals, aides, or other support staff, here are some student teaching tips to help you build strong professional relationships:
+Whether you're working with paraprofessionals, aides, or other support staff, here are some student teaching tips for building professional relationships:

-Lend a hand: Offer to help with small tasks like bulletin boards or data tracking.
+Lend a hand: Offer help with small tasks like bulletin boards or data tracking

 Building Professional Relationships Tip 3: Small Gestures Make a Big Impact